-- Give programs based upon science and credible sources.
+- Give programs based on science and credible sources.

-- Answer questions that clients may have concise and accurately in your scope of practice.
+- Answer questions that clients may have concisely and accurately in your scope of practice.

 - Give clients references to the right professionals when the issue is not in your scope of practice.